slevithan/awesome-regex/README.md

 An opinionated list of awesome regular expression tools, tutorials, libraries, and other resources.
 Currently includes especially deep coverage of regular expressions in JavaScript.

-Your contributions are always welcome!
+Your contributions are welcome!
 Please take a look at the [contribution guidelines](CONTRIBUTING.md) first.

 ## Contents